New To Disability Services

 - Provide timely access to course materials at the same time all other students receive the materials.

 Self-advocacy is critical to success in higher Education

 Colleges and universities are restricted from seeking out students with disabilities due to privacy laws.
 You are responsible for requesting the services you believe you need; the college or university generally does not provide accommodations unless or until you ask.
 The ability to advocate will benefit you in your life and career.

 Before you can advocate for yourself, you need to know how to talk about your disability in a way that other people will understand.

 Colleges and universities cannot close their doors to you solely because you have a disability.
 The college or university must provide services that will allow you an equal opportunity to access and participate in school activities.
 View

 Disability Law for information about the College's legal responsibilities.

 A very important part of being successful in college is knowing when you need help and where to find it.
 Writing down the names and phone numbers of the people on campus who can help you, including staff at the Office of Disability Services, is a good idea.

 Develop a plan for communicating your needs.
 While the Office of Disability Services can assist you, developing your own communication skills may be very helpful.
 Consider practicing before talking with your instructors.
 You might practice explaining to a counselor or a trusted friend the accommodations you believe you will need.

-For more information regarding Access & Disability Resources at Saint Paul College please contact Emily Holl, Director of Access & Disability Resources at
+For more information regarding Access & Disability Resources at Saint Paul College please contact Access and Disability Resources at